Near Field Communication (NFC)

 You can use the NDEFMessageReadCallback interface (in mobile and wearable applications) to define event handlers for reading NDEF messages from tags.

-To exchange NDEF data with tags:
+To exchange NDEF data with tags, follow these steps:

 1. To read data from an NFC tag, use the readNDEF() method of the NFCTag interface (in mobile and wearable applications).

-The readNDEF() method registers the NDEFMessageReadCallback listener interface, which is invoked when an NDEF message is read.
+The readNDEF() method registers the NDEFMessageReadCallback listener interface, which is invoked when an NDEF message is read:

 /* NDEFMessageReadCallback listener */